OpenTermsArchive/engine/ops/README.md

 #### On a Mac with an Apple Silicon processor

 VirtualBox is not compatible with Apple Silicon (M1…) processors.
 You will thus need to use the Docker provider.

-To that end, install Docker Desktop through a [manual install](https://hub.docker.com/editions/community/docker-ce-desktop-mac) or with `brew install homebrew/cask/docker`.

 **Setup**